 Dormeuil launched the Vanquish II suit at the opening of their base in India.
 The suit fabric alone costs about three thousand pounds a meter.
 Enough for a suit would cost about ten thousand UK pounds!

 Dormeuil has been in existence for almost two hundred years.
 They’re known to offer their services to the rich and famous like kings and celebrities.

 4. William Westmancott Ultimate Bespoke

-This is the cheapest on our list.
+This is the second cheapest on our list.
 Hilarious, right!?

 William Westmancott is a Savile Row bespoke tailor.
 He’s probably the most expensive tailor in the UK.
 Westmancott has made clothing for Michael Jackson, the British royal family, and the Sultan of Oman.